leiferlab/NeRVEclustering/WormAnalysisREADME.txt

 *behav*.avi - 		video of low magnification behavior video from the Leifer lab's Colbert code, will be used for centerline extraction

-*behav*.yaml -	 metadata for low magnification behavior video from the Leifer lab\'92s Colbert code, includes timing data
+*behav*.yaml -	 metadata for low magnification behavior video from the Leifer lab's Colbert code, includes timing data

 alignments.mat -matlab structure with fields containing the affine transforms for image alignment.
 Alignments created using the createAlignment.m program: The file has the following fields lowResFluor2BF	- affine transform between low magnification fluorescent and behavior images